JdeRobot4Android/AndroidCameraServer/README.md

 # AndroidCameraServer
-Component JdeRobot "cameraserver" for Android"
+JdeRobot component (cameraserver like) for Android devices